MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-get-usb-descriptors--uwp-app-.md

 ---
 Description: One of the main tasks of interacting with a USB device is to get information about it.
-title: How to get USB descriptors (Windows Store app)
+title: How to get USB descriptors (UWP app)
 author: windows-driver-content
 ms.author: windowsdriverdev
 ms.date: 04/20/2017